Eric-Guo/octopress/source/resume/index.markdown

 </tr>
 <tr>
 <td>Oracle</td>
-<td>Daily using at SanDisk, Hoping can use it again.
-(Just show I'm rich and doesn't care cost at all)</td>
+<td>Daily using at SanDisk, hoping can use it again.
+(Just to show I'm rich and don't care cost at all...)</td>
 </tr>
 <tr>
 <td>Percona-Server</td>